Adriel021204/Basic_Html_Site/README.md

 # Basic_Html_Site
- Basic website created using html for internship at octalogic.
+ Basic website created using html and css for internship at octalogic.

  Thank You!